How to survive while your nightmares vanish in 4 clear steps

 I will share one here.

-We were on a ski trip.
-Right after Christmas.
+We were on a ski trip right after Christmas.
 Lizzy was 5.
 Kate was 2.
-I call the office from the restaurant at Monarch Pass ski resort.
+I called the office at the Monarch Pass ski resort from the restaurant.
 Worst news you can imagine for calling the office on a holiday.
-Majority partner says, “I am closing the business.
+The majority partner says, “I am closing the business.
 Moving to Houston.
 You are on your own.”

-That was December 1987.
-Right after borrowing the maximum amount to own and remodel a home in University Park.
+That was December 1987, after borrowing the maximum amount to buy and remodel a home in University Park.
 Right after the Dow Jones Industrial Average erased 22% of its value in a single day.

-Driving with me shortly after the ski trip, the main partner swings by the neighborhood and says, “Nice house.
+Driving with me shortly after the ski trip, the majority partner swings by the neighborhood and says, “Nice house.
 I hope you can keep it.”

 That’s when I started my financial planning business.